Understanding Hepatitis B

-If not treated, many babies infected with hepatitis B develop long-term liver problems.
-All newborn babies from hepatitis B-infected mothers should be given hepatitis B immune globulin and the vaccine for hepatitis at birth and during their first year of life.
+If your baby gets the virus and isn’t treated, he could have long-term liver problems.
+All newborns with infected mothers should get hepatitis B immune globulin and the vaccine for hepatitis at birth and during their first year of life.

-To help keep hepatitis B infection from spreading:
+To help keep a hepatitis B infection from spreading:

-- Get vaccinated (if you have not already been infected).
+- Get vaccinated (if you haven’t already been infected).